LuisEUM/InstagramScraper/README.md

 <br/>
 :two: Be able to know how many followers each user on your list has and filter the data according to the number of followers.

 It will also store the collected data inside a `MongoDB` database :sunglasses:.
-But :wink: you will have to set up an account within the `API` and multiple requirements that are explained within the Installation section.
+But you will have to set up an account within the `API` and multiple requirements that are explained within the Installation section.

-I hope this API can help or entertain you :grin:, and if you want to help me to improve it or share some ideas feel free to contact me through my instagram @LuisEUM or my personal email luiseum95@gmail.com :smiley:.
+I hope this API can help or entertain you, and if you want to help me to improve it or share some ideas feel free to contact me through my instagram @LuisEUM or my personal email luiseum95@gmail.com :smiley:.

 <br/>